 You are required to notify us promptly of any claim that you may have for damages as a result of the act or omission of a third party, for which we have paid or may pay benefits.
-In addition, you are required to notify us of any recovery that you obtain, and you are required to reimburse us in full for the benefits paid or to be paid.
-Any reduction of our lien for payment of associated costs must be approved by us prior to payment.
+In addition, you are required to notify us promptly of any recovery that you obtain, and you are required to reimburse us from that recovery in full for the benefits paid or to be paid.
+Any reduction in our lien for costs including attorney's fees or any other costs associated with obtaining that recovery must be approved by us prior to payment.

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) Some FEHB plans already cover some dental and vision services.
+Some FEHB plans already cover some dental and vision services.
 When you are covered by more than one health/dental plan, federal law permits your insurers to follow a procedure called "coordination of benefits" to determine how much each should pay when you have a claim.
 The goal is to make sure that the combined payments of all plans do not add up to more than your covered expenses.

 Coverage provided under your FEHB plan remains as your primary coverage.
 FEDVIP coverage pays secondary to that coverage.
-When you enroll in a dental and/or vision plan on BENEFEDS. com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
 Providing your FEHB information may reduce your out-of-pocket cost.